 Let’s do this way.
-You tell me about you previous experience in learning Russian, what results you expect from taking the course and what is your deadline to achieve these results.
-With this in mind I will design a learning action plan for your specific situation.
+You tell me about your previous experience in learning Russian, what results do you expect from taking the course and what is your deadline to achieve these results.
+With this in mind, I will design a learning action plan for your specific situation.

-Just write me to firstname.lastname@example.org or in Facebook, and I will answer you soon!
+Just write me to firstname.lastname@example.org or on Facebook, and I will answer you soon!

-The price depends on whether you learn in Moscow or online, and on whether you buy 1 lesson or a package of 5 lessons.
+The price depends on whether you learn in Moscow or online, and on whether you buy only one lesson or a package of five lessons.
 Learn more about pricing here.

-Yes, you can cancel or postpone your lesson, but you need to do it in advance (not less than 24 hours before the lesson starts).
+Yes, you can cancel or postpone your lesson, but you need to do it in advance (not less than 24 hours before the lesson start time).
 Learn more about cancellation and rescheduling rules here.

 Course and lessons are planned based on your learning goals.
 That is why I never use any one particular coursebook.
-I start with making a plan to reach your goals, and then prepare or find materials, that suit this plan best.
+First, I make a plan to reach your goals, then prepare or find materials to work best.

 Not every student wants to learn to write and to read handwriting.
-If you want to, of course, we will practice it.
+If you want, of course, we will practice it.

 A few words on my teaching approach

-In order to overcome the language barrier and speak you need to speek
+To overcome the language barrier, you need to speak

-That is why we will talk a lot on our lessons, even at the elementary level.
+That is why we will talk a lot during the lessons, even at the elementary level.

 It is worth noting, that not only beginner students have this problem.
-More advanced learners often can easily read quite difficult articles in the Internet, but struggle to listen and understand, or to talk about easier daily things.
+More advanced learners often easily read difficult articles on the Internet, while struggle to understand quite an easy things they hear.

-For our lessons, I choose materials (articles, videos, dialogues etc.), that are relevant to the situations, in which you usually need Russian.
-I always take into account interests, profession, life-style of each student.
-And pay attention to what is difficult and what is easy to him/her, which techniques work for this particular learner.
+For our lessons, I choose materials (articles, videos, dialogues, etc.), that are relevant to the situations, in which you usually need Russian.
+I always take into account interests, profession, the lifestyle of each student, and pay attention to what is difficult and what is easy for him/her, which techniques work for this particular learner.

 The problem I mentioned above (when a learner reads difficult articles, bur struggle to communicate easy things) is the result of imbalanced learning.
-The learner read a lot and got a really good result here, but ignored practicing spoken language (or just had nobody to talk Russian to).
-That is why I always try to balance my lessons and courses, so that you could not only speak, but also listen, read, and write, learn to distinguish formal and informal ways to communicate.
+Reading a lot, the learner ignored practicing the spoken language (or just had nobody to talk Russian).
+That is why I always try to balance my lessons and courses so that you not only could speak, but also listen, read, and write, learn to distinguish formal and informal ways to communicate.

 First, this way you learn Russian more hours per week, so you will reach the level you need sooner.

-Second, as a homework, you can do those tasks, to do which you don’t need a teacher to be with you (watch a video, write an essay, read a long text).
+Second, as homework, you can do the tasks, to do which you don’t need a teacher to be with you (watch a video, write an essay, read a long text).
 It helps to free up more time for speaking during the lesson.
-All these activities are essential when learning a foreign language, and without a homework you’d have to work on it at a the lesson’s time.
-But is it good for you?
+All these activities are essential when learning a foreign language, and without homework, you’d have to work on it at the lesson’s time.
+But does it work for you?

 English or Russian instructions

-Tutoring beginner and elementary students, I prefer to explain grammar in English in order to save time, and to be fully understood.
-Lessons with more advanced learners are completely in Russian.
+With beginner and elementary students, I prefer to explain grammar in English to save time and to be fully understood.
+And I speak only Russian with more advanced learners.

 Work on pronunciation